-By 2014, Cloud Computing had developed its basic features, and security had become the primary focus.
+By 2014, cloud computing had developed its basic features, and security had become a major concern.
 Cloud security has become a fast-growing service, because of its importance to customers.
-Cloud security has advanced significantly in the last two years, and now provides protection comparable to traditional IT security systems.
+Cloud security has advanced significantly in the last few years, and now provides protection comparable to traditional IT security systems.
 This includes the protection of critical information from accidental deletion, theft, and data leakage.
-Having said that, security is, and may always be, the primary concern of most Cloud users.
+Having said that, security is, and may always be, the primary concern of most cloud users.

 Currently, one of the primary users of cloud services are application developers.
 In 2016 the cloud began to shift from developer-friendly to developer-driven.
 Application developers began taking full advantage of the cloud for the tools it had available.
 A large number of services strive to be developer-friendly to draw more customers.
 Realizing the need, and the potential for profit, cloud vendors developed (and continue to develop) the tools apps developers want and need.